ku-asteam/miu_memory_integrity_utilities/frame-pass2019/README.md

 This consists of FRAMER's program transformation pass, compiler optimization passes, and static and binary libraries.

+SpaceMiu is a run-time typecast checker for C (this will be extended to C++).
+The majority of typecasts in C/C++ programs are either upcasts (conversion from a descendant type to its ancestor type) or downcasts (in the opposite direction).
+This run-time type confusion checker implements physical sub-typing for C and pointer-to-type mapping, and detects unsafe downcasts at run-time using FRAMER’s per-object metadata storage and two type descriptors - a type layout table and type relation table.

 # Requirements and Dependencies

 (1) An UNIX-like Operating System